 Safe Use of Benzodiazepines

-People with anxiety can quickly become reliant on these medications because they work quickly and effectively, seeming to offer a ”magic” cure for anxiety.
+People with anxiety can quickly become reliant on benzos because they work quickly and effectively, seeming to offer a ”magic” cure for anxiety.
 Unfortunately, the benefits decrease with repeated and regular use.
-A person overusing these medications to treat anxiety also does not become more skilled or confident in their ability to manage anxiety, and this can even increase their dependence on the medication.
-Medication is always recommended in conjunction with therapy to help people develop the skills needed to manage their condition long-term.
+A person overusing these medications to treat anxiety also does not gain the skills or confidence to manage their anxiety.
+This can even lead to an increased dependence on medication.
+Benzodiazepine treatment of anxiety is therefore always recommended in conjunction with psychotherapy to help people develop the skills they need to manage their condition long-term.

 Prevention of Benzodiazepine Addiction